SystemsApproach/ops/intro.rst

 These are all well known and ubiquitous, and so we only summarize them here.
-Links to related information for anyone that is not familiar with them (including excellent hands-on tutorials for the three software building blocks) are given below.
+Links to related information for anyone that is not familiar with them (including excellent hands-on tutorials for the three container-related building blocks) are given below.

 Linux is the OS that runs on the bare metal systems.
 It provides low-level APIs that container runtime systems use to implement